Morgan Stanley slashes price target on Harmony Gold Mining Company Limited [HMY] – find out why.

 Morgan Stanley have made an estimate for Harmony Gold Mining Company Limited shares, keeping their opinion on the stock as Underweight, with their previous recommendation back on June 23, 2021.
 The new note on the price target was released on February 21, 2019, representing the official price target for Harmony Gold Mining Company Limited stock.

-Harmony Gold Mining Company Limited [HMY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.52.
-With this latest performance, HMY shares gained by 5.85% in over the last four-week period, additionally sinking by -7.28% over the last 6 months – not to mention a drop of -4.97% in the past year of trading.
+Harmony Gold Mining Company Limited [HMY] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.25.
+With this latest performance, HMY shares gained by 7.84% in over the last four-week period, additionally sinking by -8.59% over the last 6 months – not to mention a drop of -9.34% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Harmony Gold Mining Company Limited [HMY] shares currently have an operating margin of +19.59 and a Gross Margin at +22.30.
 Harmony Gold Mining Company Limited’s Net Margin is presently recorded at +11.55.